Architecting AI-Agent Design Workflows

 Case Study: The "Auto-PR" Agent

-In 2026, many teams use a custom-built Auto-PR Agent that sits between Figma and GitHub.
+A pattern some teams are building today is an Auto-PR Agent that sits between Figma and GitHub.
 Here’s a simplified view of how an agent might handle a new component request:

 // Illustrative — not production code.
 Example of what agent logs might look like.